 I was having a conversation with a colleague recently.
-We wee discussing devops, and the topic of Ansible came up as I was advocating it as a great too to get things done.
+We were discussing DevOps, and the topic of Ansible came up as I was advocating it as a great tool to get things done.

 Here’s what he had to say…

 It is easier to build a piece of furniture than it is to explain all the steps required for someone else to build it.
-Or in order to replicated the steps automatically.
+Or in order to replicate the steps automatically.

 Terraform is a coss-platform infrastructure building tool.
 If you need an IAM user or S3 bucket, Terraform can create it.
 Need an ec2 instance of a particular type, deployed with an autoscaling group TF is a great tool for that.